frontend/toolbox/README.md

 # Introduction

-**Toolbox** is not only a styleguide generator and a developer toolset, first of all, it's a complete **frontend atomic development workflow** based on three main modules.
+**Toolbox** is not only a styleguide generator and a developer tool set, first of all, it's a complete **frontend atomic development workflow** based on three main modules.

 ## The Generator